-In order to transform your datacentre, you need to deliver your storage, compute, and networking resources as a shared, elastic resource pool.
-This datacentre-level abstraction is a critical part of Microsoft’s Cloud OS vision.
+In order to transform your datacenter, you need to deliver your storage, compute, and networking resources as a shared, elastic resource pool.
+This datacenter-level abstraction is a critical part of Microsoft’s Cloud OS vision.

 SDN is all about using software to make your network a pooled, automated resource that can seamlessly extend across cloud boundaries.
-This allows optimal utilisation of your existing physical network infrastructure, agility and flexibility resulting from centralised control, and business-critical workload optimisation from deployment of innovative network services.
+This allows optimal utilization of your existing physical network infrastructure, agility and flexibility resulting from centralized control, and business-critical workload optimization from deployment of innovative network services.

-To begin, Windows Server delivers Hyper-V Network Virtualisation to help you abstract your applications and workloads from the physical network.
+To begin, Windows Server delivers Hyper-V Network Virtualization to help you abstract your applications and workloads from the physical network.
 Virtual networks provide multi-tenant isolation while running on a shared physical network.
-Windows Server also provides a consistent platform through a built-in logical switch to define and enforce policy within and across datacentres.
+Windows Server also provides a consistent platform through a built-in logical switch to define and enforce policy within and across datacenters.